WICG/navigation-api/README.md

 - User-initiated navigations via `<a>` and `<form>` elements, including both same-document fragment navigations and cross-document navigations.
 - Programmatically-initiated navigations, via mechanisms such as `location.href = ...` or `aElement.click()`, including both same-document fragment navigations and cross-document navigations.
-- Programmatically-initiated same-document navigations initiated via `appHistory.pushNewEntry()`, `appHistory.updateCurrentEntry()`, or their old counterparts `history.pushState()` and `history.replaceState()`.
+- Programmatically-initiated same-document navigations initiated via `appHistory.push()`, `appHistory.update()`, or their old counterparts `history.pushState()` and `history.replaceState()`.

 (This list is not comprehensive; for the complete list of possible navigations on the web platform, see [this appendix](#appendix-types-of-navigations).)

 Although the ability to intercept cross-document navigations, especially cross-origin ones, might be surprising, in general it doesn't grant additional power.
 That is, web developers can already intercept `<a>` `click` events, or modify their code that would set `location.href`, even if the destination URL is cross-origin.

 On the other hand, cases that are not interceptable today, where the user is the instigator of the navigation through browser UI, are not interceptable.
 This ensures that web applications cannot trap the user on a given document by intercepting cross-document URL bar navigations, or disable the user's back/forward buttons.
 Note that, in the case of the back/forward buttons, even same-document interception isn't allowed.
-This is because it's easy to generate same-document app history entries (e.g., using `appHistory.pushNewEntry()` or `history.pushState()`); if we allowed intercepting traversal to them, this would allow sites to disable the back/forward buttons.
+This is because it's easy to generate same-document app history entries (e.g., using `appHistory.push()` or `history.pushState()`); if we allowed intercepting traversal to them, this would allow sites to disable the back/forward buttons.
 We realize that this limits the utility of the `navigate` event in some cases, and are open to exploring other ways of combating abusive: see the discussion in [#32](https://github.com/WICG/app-history/issues/32).

 Additionally, the event has a special method `event.respondWith(promise)`.
 If called, this will: